hydro-jules/f2py-experiments/fib_intent/README.md

 end module fib
 ```

-If the source code is modified, the automatically-generated source file will look like this:
+If the source code is modified (i.e. option a in section 5), the automatically-generated source file will look like this:

 ```
 ! file: fib.pyf